GauravMisraSE/cmpe202-group-project/README.md

 Crazy for pokemons ?
 We have got a bunch of them scattered all across the field.
 Go catch 'em !
 Develop skills and moves to protect yourself from the hurdles.
 Can you survive enough to catch few [ pokemons ] ?
 Lets See !

 #Release History
-1. Version 1.0 - Under Development
+1. Version 1.0 - Single Player Ready
+2. Version 1.1 - Multi player game - under development

 #Branch Details
 1. Branch 1 [master] - all the final code commits and other updates